Take a Fatima Day Trip from Lisbon, together with Batalha Monastery, historical Nazare, and the medieval village of Obidos. Small group service.

-• Batalha Monastery entrance fees included
+- Batalha Monastery entrance fees included

-• Visit Nazare, Portugal’s first pilgrimage site
+- Visit Nazare, Portugal’s first pilgrimage site

-• Free time in medieval Obidos
+- Free time in medieval Obidos

-• Complimentary glass of sour cherry liqueur
+- Complimentary glass of sour cherry liqueur

-We’ll spend around one to one and a quarter hour at Fatima, after which we’ll make our way to Batalha, a medieval town that gained importance with the construction of the monastery, the consequence of a victory achieved in the Battle of Aljubarrota in the 14th century that kept Portugal independent from Castilla (Spain).
+We’ll spend around one to one and a quarter-hour at Fatima, after which we’ll make our way to Batalha, a medieval town that gained importance with the construction of the monastery, the consequence of a victory achieved in the Battle of Aljubarrota in the 14th century that kept Portugal independent from Castilla (Spain).

 UNESCO-listed Batalha Monastery is more than 600 years old.
-Entrance to the Batalha Monastery is included in the display price.
-On this tour we’ll also visit the village of Nazare, a traditional fishing village, and Portugal’s first pilgrimage site.
+Entrance to the Batalha Monastery is included in the displayed price.
+On this tour, we’ll also visit the village of Nazare, a traditional fishing village, and Portugal’s first pilgrimage site.
 Here the Virgin appeared to a Portuguese Knight who defeated the temptation of the Devil.
-Here you can try some of the best fish and seafood in the country, in famous restaurants owned by local fishermen.
+Here you can try some of the best fish and seafood in the country, in the famous restaurants owned by local fishermen.
 Here you can also see some of the biggest waves in Europe, surfed by renowned international sportsmen.

 Last but not least, we’ll visit Obidos, a picturesque village surrounded by medieval walls from the 12th century.
 There you will have one hour of free time to wander the streets and try a sour cherry liqueur served in a chocolate cup, compliments of the tour operator.